Can You Pour Concrete on Wet Clay Soil?

 What Techniques Can Help Stabilize Wet Clay Soil Before Pouring Concrete?

-1. Soil Mixing: One method to improve the properties of wet clay is soil mixing.
-This involves blending the clay with other materials, such as sand or lime, to alter its texture and moisture retention capabilities.
-By introducing these materials, you can create a more stable mixture that is better suited for supporting concrete.
+1. Soil Mixing: One way to improve wet clay is through soil mixing.
+This means blending the clay with other materials like sand or lime.
+By doing this, you can change the texture and moisture retention of the clay, making it more stable for supporting concrete.

 Conclusion